 Students who experience academic difficulties are highly encouraged to access the Academic Support Services and Advisement.
 At times, the faculty may refer a student to these services.
-For appointments with an Academic Counselor, please contact Seth Langley (Assistant Vice President for Academic Support Services and Advisement) at x7763.
+For appointments with an Academic Counselor, please contact Seth Langley (Assistant Vice President for Academic Support Services and Advisement) at seth.langley@downstate.edu or 718-270-7736.